 ISSUE ANALYSIS: Unintended consequences: If effective, service may decrease incentives to diversification of agricultural activities.
 Lack of development of stabile income sources for nomadic farmers.
 TBD.
 Rainfall projection models widely vary.
 Possibly 'fixing' certain herds in place and intensifying with cultivated pastures.
-Potential transbound issues: lary N/A N/A N/A Gender issues: N/A N/A N/A Environmental issue s: N/A N/A N/A Conflict issues: N/A N/A N/A USERS USER EXPECTED ROLE STRATEGY User(s): DGPRE Use the product- disseminate Training, Co-development Local level departments Use information Meeting and communication INTERMEDIARIES INTERMEDIARY EXPECTED ROLE: STRATEGY: Intermediaries (next Intermediaries (next users): NGOs Upscale the information to the farmers DGPRE will involve them?
+Potential transbound issues: ary N/A N/A N/A Gender issues: N/A N/A N/A Environmental issues s: N/A N/A N/A Conflict issues: N/A N/A N/A USERS USER EXPECTED ROLE STRATEGY User(s): DGPRE Use the product- disseminate Training, Co-development Local level departments Use information Meeting and communication INTERMEDIARIES INTERMEDIARY EXPECTED ROLE: STRATEGY: Intermediaries (next users): NGOs Upscale the information to the farmers DGPRE will involve them?
 Why not involve NGOs directly?
-BENEFICIARIES BENEFICIARIES EXPECTED ROLE STRATEGY Beneficiaries: Nomadic farmers Use the information to find out water for their livestock Required information reaches to them SERVICE INDICATO DRS: \boxtimes as EG.11-1 Number of people trained in climate change adaptation supported by USG assistance \boxtimes ris EG.11-2 Number of institutions with improved capacity to address climate change risks as supported by USG assistance \bowtie EG.11-4 Amount of investment mobilized (in USD) for climate change adaptation supported by USG assistance EG EG.13-1 Number of people trained in sustainable landscapes supported by USG assistance CORE USAID- EG.13-2 Number of institutions with improved capacity to address sustainable landscapes issues as supported by USG assistance Reporting Indicators (check EG.13-4 Amount of investment mobilized (in USD) for sustainable landscapes as all applicable) SE supported by USG assistance SERVIR1.
-Number of institutions engaged in regional knowledge exchange through SERVIR SE SERVIR2.
-Number of scientists or decision-makers participating in exchanges etween SERVIR and partner institutions ERVIR3.
-Number of SERVIR data layers standardized and made available in data portals \square SERVIR4.
+BENEFICIARIES BENEFICIARIES EXPECTED ROLE STRATEGY Beneficiaries: Nomadic farmers Use the information to find out water for their livestock Required information reaches to them SERVICE INDICATO DRS: as EG.11-1 Number of people trained in climate change adaptation supported by USG assistance \boxtimes ris EG.11-2 Number of institutions with improved capacity to address climate change risks as supported by USG assistance \boxtimes EG.11-4 Amount of investment mobilized (in USD) for climate change adaptation as supported by USG assistance \boxtimes EC EG.13-1 Number of people trained in sustainable landscapes supported by USG assistance CORE USAID- EC EG.13-2 Number of institutions with improved capacity to address sustainable landscapes issues as supported by USG assistance Reporting Indicators (check EC EG.13-4 Amount of investment mobilized (in USD) for sustainable landscapes as all applicable) SE supported by USG assistance SERVIR1.
+Number of institutions engaged in regional knowledge exchange through \boxtimes SE SERVIR SERVIR2.
+Number of scientists or decision-makers participating in exchanges \boxtimes SE between SERVIR and partner institutions SERVIR3.
+Number of SERVIR data layers standardized and made available in data portals SERVIR4.
 Number of data agreements developed/created with USG assistance SERVIR5.
-Number of regional stakeholders co-developing climate mitigation and/or adaptation tools, technologies, and methodologies Other USAID- ST IR.10 Number of innovati ons supported through US Reporting Indicators (if STIR.11 Number of innovations supported through USG assistance with demonstrated uptake by the public and/or private sector applicable due to mission STIR.12 Number of peer-reviewed scientific publications resulting from USG support to research and implementation programs requirements or contract, check all applicable).
+Number of regional stakeholders co-developing climate mitigation and/or aptation tools, technologic 20 Other USAID- Reporting 屵 ons supported through US Indicators (if uptake by the public and/or private sector applicable due to mission requirements or contract, check all applicable).
 OPTIONAL: Hub- specific indicator N/A NOTES: Service design is still being finalized.
 It is expected that theory of change will be modified by September 2017.
-THEORY OF CHANGE DIAGRAM (optional) DIAGRAM INCLUDED: YES IN NO
+THEORY OF CHANGE DIAGRAM (optional) DIAGRAM INCLUDED: ☐ YES ☑ NO